You are authorized to access the portal role containing the Federated Portal workset.

 You have created an FPN connection that pairs your system with a remote system.

-To view aliases, you have at least administrator read-write permission for the FPN connection.
-To add or remove aliases, you have at least administrator read permission for the FPN connection.
+You have at least administrator read permission for the FPN connection.
 For more information, see Assigning Administrator Permissions to FPN Connections .

 Content usage mode: remote role assignment, remote delta link

-Applies to: consumers
+Applies to: producers, consumers